Matu-sunuwawa/Django_Hetzner_deployment/README.md

 # Django_Hetzner_deployment

-<p>In this article, we will learn how to deploy a Django application with Nginx, Gunicorn, PostgreSQL</p>
+<h1>In this article, we will learn how to deploy a Django application with Nginx, Gunicorn, PostgreSQL</h1>